-2. Policy
+2. Principles for collecting

-- 2.1 Durham University will ensure that both acquisition and disposal are carried out openly and with transparency. - 2.2 By definition, Durham University has a long-term purpose and holds collections in trust for the benefit of the public in relation to its stated objectives.
-Durham University therefore accepts the principle that sound curatorial reasons must be established before consideration is given to any acquisition to the collection, or the disposal of any items in the collection. - 2.3 Acquisitions outside the current stated policy will only be made in exceptional circumstances. - 2.4 Durham University recognises its responsibility, when acquiring additions to its collections, to ensure that care of collections, documentation arrangements and use of collections will meet the requirements of the Museum and Archives Accreditation Standards.
+- 2.1 Durham University will ensure that both acquisition and disposal are carried out openly and with transparency. - 2.2 In order to ensure transparency, all acquisitions and disposals will be overseen by the Acquisition, Disposal and Loans Panel (ADLP).
+This Panel has responsibility for decisions on the acceptance of non-financial donations in line with the University's Gift Acceptance Policy. - 2.3 By definition, Durham University has a long-term purpose and holds collections in trust for the benefit of the public in relation to its stated objectives.
+Durham University therefore accepts the principle that sound curatorial reasons must be established before consideration is given to any acquisition to the collection, or the disposal of any items in the collection. - 2.4 Recognising the need to ensure the long-term preservation and stewardship of its collections, Durham University will consider the total cost of any proposed acquisition, including the longterm costs of conservation, preservation, cataloguing, storage and access - 2.5 The themes for collecting set out in Section 3 below, represent the boundaries of the scope of collecting activity within ULC.
+They are permissive rather than prescriptive: intended to define what we might or could collect, not what we shall collect.
+There is no intention that collecting within these areas will be either automatic or comprehensive. - 2.6 Acquisitions outside the current stated policy boundaries will only be made in exceptional circumstances. - 2.7 Durham University recognises its responsibility, when acquiring additions to its collections, to ensure that care of collections, documentation arrangements and use of collections will meet the requirements of the Museum and Archives Accreditation Standards.
 This includes using SPECTRUM primary procedures for museum collections management.
-It will take into account limitations on collecting imposed by such factors as staffing, storage and care of collection arrangements. - 2.5 Durham University will undertake due diligence and make every effort not to acquire, whether by purchase, gift, bequest or exchange, any museum object or specimen unless the governing body or responsible officer is satisfied that the University can acquire a valid title to the item in question.
-The same undertaking applies to library and archive acquisitions, with the caveat that acquisitions in these areas can also take the form of deposit (long-term loan).
+It will take into account limitations on collecting imposed by such factors as staffing, storage and care of collection arrangements. - 2.8 Durham University will not undertake disposal motivated principally by financial reasons.